StevenWeathers/thunderdome-planning-poker/docs/CONTRIBUTING.md

     - Keep the infrastructure requirements minimal, e.g. only requires Postgres, no cloud specific features.
     - Everything should be able to be bundled in the compiled Go binary
         - This includes the UI assets and content

+### Use of AI Agents

+AI agents and code generation tools may be used thoughtfully to produce quality contributions.
+However:
+- Generated code must adhere to the established codebase standards and conventions outlined in this guide.
+- Pull requests must not include unnecessary artifacts, verbose comments, or boilerplate that is typical byproducts of AI generation processes.
+- Do not use AI to "vibe code" entire features without careful understanding and review of the generated implementation.
+- All code, whether AI-assisted or manually written, must be reviewed carefully for correctness, maintainability, and alignment with the project's architectural principles.
+- Contributors are responsible for ensuring the quality and appropriateness of any AI-generated code they submit.

 ### Go code conventions